 When a contrasting combination is right, it is harmonic and balanced.
 As the intensity of the contrasting colours are reduced, such as monochromatic colours, the vigour and contrast of the combination is also reduced.

-Contrast of value is the balance between lightness and darkness of two colours in juxtaposed areas.
-The colour with the darker value is seen as heavier and should be situated below a light colour to create perceived balance.
-The colour reflecting the most light will be visually brighter and therefore not require the same amount of area as the darker colour, in order to create balance.
+Contrast of value is the balance between lightness and darkness in juxtaposed areas.
+The colour with the darker value is seen as heavier and will not require the same amount of area as the lighter colour, in order to create balance.
 The surrounding background or environment can create further contrast and determine how the colours are perceived.

-Contrast of saturation is the balance between purity of colour and the neutrality of two juxtaposed colours.
+Contrast of saturation is the balance between the purity of colour and the neutrality of two juxtaposed colours.
 The purest colour will reflect more light and be visually brighter, and therefore not require the same amount of area as the less saturated colour in order to create balance.

 Contrast of proportion is the contrast between the size of allocated areas, such as small and large, short and long, thick and thin.
 The allocated area with the largest proportional space is the dominant area; the smaller spaces are subdominant areas and become accent colours.